 - Treat the SAT like a class.
-We’ve written about this as well.
-If you can’t attend a test prep class, then try to at least find a way to treat the SAT like a class!
-That means studying for the math and reading sections along with your general coursework and taking your improvement on the test as seriously as you would an improvement to your overall GPA.
+If you can’t attend a test prep class, then find a way to treat the SAT like a class!
+That means studying for the math and reading sections along with your general coursework and taking your improvement on the test seriously.

 - Take the exam…for real.
 I also recommend taking the exam as if it were real as often as possible.
 Yes, that means sitting down for four hours and taking the test!
 We want to try and get physically and psychologically used to the agony of this test, and that does mean practicing in a way that actually helps us improve.

 Remember: the SAT is similar to many sports you probably already play in high school.
 The more you practice, the better you’ll become…so long as the way in which you are practicing is actually helpful.